tobru/odoo-pos-distribution/README.md

 Under `contrib/healthchecks-cronjob.yaml` a simple Kubernetes cronjob is provided which regularly pings [Healthchecks.io](https://healthchecks.io/).
+This helps to see if the whole thing is up and running.

-A secret with the ping URL needs to be added before the CronJobs does it's work:
+A secret with the ping URL needs to be added before the CronJobs can do it's work:

 ```
 kubectl -n posmon create secret generic healthchecks-io --from-literal=HCURL=https://hc-ping.com/MYUUID